How Long Does It Take to Migrate a Website in 2026?

 Businesses and website owners migrate for many reasons: to speed up website and performance, to upgrade to a newer CMS, to improve user experience or to get features not available on the current platform.

 There are a few ways to migrate a website.
-The easiest way is to use a migration plugin or tool which automates most of the process and reduces the chances of errors.
+The easiest way is to use a migration plugin or tool that automates most of the process and reduces the chances of errors.

 Or you can manually export your site’s content, pages, posts and media and import into the new platform.
 This gives you more control but requires more care.